 Team-based, family-centered care

-The team at Children's Hospital of Wisconsin understands that no two feeding issues are the same.
-Specialists at Children's Hospital of Wisconsin take an interdisciplinary, team-based approach to care for children with feeding disorders.
+The Feeding team at Children's Hospital of Wisconsin understands that no two feeding issues are the same.
+Specialists at Children's take an interdisciplinary, team-based approach to care for children with feeding disorders.
 Children and families have the benefit of meeting with an entire team of specialists, in the same room, at the same time.
 That means your child gets the fastest, most comprehensive care, designed just for him or her.
-Our Feeding, Swallowing and Nutrition Program care team includes:
+Our Feeding team includes a variety of specialists all trained in pediatrics:

 - Nurse clinicians